 The risk category with the largest variation in monetary value was the moderately aggressive category.
 Of the £104 million total value of the portfolios owned by moderately aggressive investors, £23 million was invested in very aggressive portfolios with just under £18 million taking on lower risk within the balanced risk category.

 Although there are a number of factors that determine risk, volatility is a primary indicator of investment risk.
 There are also numerous risk models available to investors.
-For the purpose of our analysis we used the volatility/risk rating as defined by the UK’s leading risk profiler Dynamic Planner to categorise each portfolio.

 Why Are So Many Investment Portfolios Out of Sync?